Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 RR1, B Line

 Located in a picturesque country setting, the Huron Country Playhouse is just minutes from the shores of Lake Huron in the heart of Ontario’s West Coast.
 In 2011, the Playhouse, a member of the Drayton Entertainment family, celebrated its 40th anniversary with a $4-million makeover.
-Enjoy new washrooms, lobby, refreshment bar, box office and gift shop.
+Check out the results this season: new washrooms, lobby, refreshment bar, box office and gift shop.
+There are five family-friendly shows to choose from this year.
 The air-conditioned theatre can seat 660 patrons.

 RR1, B Line

 Located on the same property as the Huron Country Playhouse, theatre-goers are treated to an intimate second stage in the Playhouse II, which boasts a state-of-the-art experience in a comfortable 300-seat auditorium.
 There are another five plays showing here, and the new gift shop to browse.